lgsvl/simulator/Jenkins/README.md

 Job will produce following artifacts:

-* `lgsvlsimulator-check-BRANCH-NUM.html`
+* `svlsimulator-check-BRANCH-NUM.html`
-* `lgsvlsimulator-OS-BRANCH-NUM.zip` - for each OS selected for building
+* `svlsimulator-OS-BRANCH-NUM.zip` - for each OS selected for building